nicklockwood/FXBlurView/README.md

 FXBlurView extends UIImage with the following method:

-    - (UIImage *)blurredImageWithRadius:(CGFloat)radius;
+    - (UIImage *)blurredImageWithRadius:(CGFloat)radius
+                             iterations:(NSUInteger)iterations;

 This method applies a blur effect and returns the resultant blurred image without modifying the original.
 The radius property controls the extent of the blur effect.
+The iterations property controls the number of iterations.
+More iterations means higher quality.

 FXBlurView properties